 Cedar LOVED them.
 He thought they tasted “awesome” and was super impressed that we made them from scratch.
 He immediately started thinking up all sorts of flavors he’d like to try making.
-Dave (the boyfriend) liked them too, but thought they were a little tart and not sweet enough.
-However, since Cedar thought they tasted just right, I’m not too concerned.
-Dave’s more of a sweet eater than Cedar.
+My friend Dave liked them too, but thought they were a little tart and not sweet enough.
+However, since Cedar thought they tasted just right, I’m not too concerned, as Dave’s more of a sweet eater than Cedar.
 You could always add more honey or fewer cranberries + more strawberries.

 I even liked them, and I’m not a fan of fruit stuff that’s not the real thing.
-Example – I like fruit, but not fruit candy or fruit snacks or even smooshed fruit on ice cream.
-I like whole raw fruit.
+Example – I like whole, raw fruit, but not fruit candy or fruit snacks or even fruit on ice cream.
 However, these had an amazingly fresh taste and great texture.
 Plus these made the whole house smell like berry heaven.